d6t/d6tpipe/docs/source/connect.rst

     import d6tpipe
     api = d6tpipe.api.APILocal() # local mode

 Local mode requires you to manage more settings on your own (see below).
 Particularly you need to manage protocols and remote directories on your own.
+Additionally, there is no pipe setting inheritance.

 .. code-block:: python